 The addition of a strap to the compression sleeve adds a necessary layer of security to avoid the discomfort of slippage that may occur without it.

-The STX Cell 4 Elbow Pads offer more protection than most other elbow pads while not making the pad much more intrusive to the user.
+The STX Cell 5 Elbow Pads offer more protection than most other elbow pads without being intrusive.

 This is a great option to consider for any player that wants more protection and decent flexibility.
 Middies who prefer elbow pads, especially, may find this an amazing choice.